ICanBoogie/CLDR/README.md

-## Repository
+## Getting started

-The CLDR is represented by a [Repository][] instance, from which data is accessed.
+CLDR is represented by a [Repository][] instance, from which data is accessed.
 When required, data is retrieved through a provider.
 The _web_ provider fetches data from the JSON distribution [hosted on GitHub][2].
 In order to avoid hitting the web with every request, a collection of caches is used, each with its own strategy.

 The following example demonstrates how a repository can be instantiated: